 From Lublin to Kazimierz by bike

 The open air museum is a place where a red trail to Kazimierz Dolny starts.
 Actually there are two red trails – walking and biking.
 Both will guide you to Kazimierz Dolny but a bit different way.
-If you prefer paved roads, probably biking trail would be a better choice.
+If you prefer paved roads, probably bicycle trail would be a better choice.
 If you like gravel and a bit more difficult terrain, try walking trail.

 I tried to ride walking trail, however I lost it somewhere between Lublin and Nałęczów, so my track is partly walking and partly biking trail.

 It’s a very nice track, leading on silent village roads, through fields, canola and hops cultivation.
-The most interesting part of trail starts behind Nałęczów, where you will ride through amazing loess gullies.
+The most interesting part of trail starts behind Nałęczów, where you will ride by bicycle through amazing loess gullies.
 On the end, in Bochotnica, you can see the ruins of castle from 14th century.

 From Kazimierz to Dęblin by bike